Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the Pantheon in Rome| ©Carlo Raso

 As it is a religious building, it is normal that inside the Pantheon the behavior of visitors is taken care of.
-Therefore, what I advise you is to avoid doing the following when visiting:
+Therefore, what I advise you to do is to avoid doing the following when you visit:

 • Talking loudly.